Coronavirus & UA Education Abroad: FAQS

 - Always follow state and local recommendations or requirements related to travel.

 - Should I get a COVID-19 vaccine prior to studying abroad?
 If possible, it is strongly recommended that you get one of the FDA-authorized COVID-19 vaccines prior to travel.
 Doing so could protect your health, as well as those around you, while also possibly mitigating some of the entry requirements and restrictions as you go abroad.
 Some countries (including the U.S.) are waiving the quarantine requirement if a traveler has a negative PCR test and proof of COVID-19 vaccination.
-Beginning June 15, the European Union will begin implementing the use of the Digital Green Certificate, which might ease travel restrictions for travelers who have received the vaccine.
+Beginning July 1, the European Union will begin implementing the use of the Digital Green Certificate, which might ease travel restrictions for travelers who have received the vaccine (some countries have already implemented a version of the certificate).
 If you do receive a COVID-19 vaccine prior to departure, make sure to take multiple copies of the proof of your vaccination (both hard copies and digital copies) with you while abroad.
 Check the travel restrictions and entry requirements for your study abroad destination.

 - Should UA students purchase trip cancellation insurance and/or refundable airfare?
 Should I purchase travel insurance and/or “Cancel for Any Reason (CFAR)” or “Interrupt for Any Reason (IFAR)” insurance?
 The Education Abroad office recommends that students purchase fully refundable airline tickets and/or trip cancellation (e.g. “Cancel For Any Reason” or CFAR) and/or trip interruption insurance (e.g. “Interruption For Any Reason” or IFAR) to safeguard against losses or penalties associated with withdrawal or program cancellation.
 UA assumes no responsibility for such losses or penalties.
 A student can purchase any CFAR/IFAR policy available on the market, or chose this Crum & Foster CFAR/IFAR policy that is being offered to UA students: http://bit.ly/UA_CFAR